timi-ty/VR-CSharp/README.md

 # VR-CSharp
-A lightweight demonstration of implementing Google Cardboard VR for an Android device using Unity
+A lightweight implementation of Google Cardboard VR to make an interactive app for an Android device using Unity